-This report presents 23 innovations achieved so far in the ARV project.
+In this report, a total seven innovation clusters have been identified, namely: product/technical solution, process, method, model/system, database, software, and guideline/instruction.
+Within those categories, 35 innovations have been achieved so far in the ARV project and are presented in this report.
 Some innovations can have characteristics from multiple categories, in which case the most descriptive category has been used.
 The structure of each innovation follows a simple description section followed by five paragraphs where the lead authors have responded to a few key, yet straightforward questions about the innovation and reflect the challenges it aims to solve, the intended target groups, and the application and scalability potentials and possible exploitation pathways.
 This structured approach provides a guiding principle of simplicity yet with a rich amount of information.
 Illustrative visuals and diagrams are also provided.